-In May 2002, our subsidiary Lexicon Pharmaceuticals (New Jersey), Inc. entered into a ten-year lease for a 76,000 square-foot facility in Hopewell, New Jersey.
-The lease provides for an escalating yearly rent payment of \$1.3 million in the first year, \$1.7 million in years two and three, \$1.8 million in years four to six, \$2.0 million in years seven to nine and \$2.1 million in year ten.
-The lease also provides our subsidiary with the option in the second year of the lease to borrow \$2.0 million in tenant improvement funds from the landlord, at which time rental payments due under the lease will increase as the tenant improvement allowance is amortized over a ten-year period.
+In May 2002, our subsidiary Lexicon Pharmaceuticals (New Jersey), Inc. entered into a lease for a 76,000 square-foot facility in Hopewell, New Jersey.
+The term of the lease extends until June 30, 2013.
+The lease provides for an escalating yearly base rent payment of \$1.3 million in the first year, \$2.1 million in years two and three, \$2.2 million in years four to six, \$2.3 million in years seven to nine and \$2.4 million in years ten and eleven.
 We are the guarantor of the obligations of our subsidiary under the lease.